chris-rock/chris-rock.github.io/src/contents/articles/inspec-compliance-awsopsworks/index.md

 ## Overview

 The demo is based on a [webinar](https://youtu.be/4dvN9IsKSgc) presented by [Mark Rambow](https://twitter.com/markhasread) and [me](https://twitter.com/chri_hartmann).
-This repository follows the pattern of the webinar by showcasing how continuous compliance is applied with AWS OpsWorks.
+This post follows the pattern of the webinar by showcasing how continuous compliance is applied with AWS OpsWorks.
 Since OpsWorks is based on Chef Automate, it works very similar with Chef Automate standalone.

 The example is split in three sections: